-This park currently has relatively low levels of visitor use and provides a walking track that is signed with information concerning the natural values.
-Visitors are unlikely to encounter a ranger on site during their visit.
+This park currently has relatively moderate and growing levels of visitor use and provides a few relatively undeveloped visitor sites.
+Visitors are unlikely to encounter a ranger on site during their visit but are likely to encounter Council officers.
 Current and future recreational opportunities will require that visitors have a high level of self-sufficiency.
 A moderate level of infrastructure is provided to support safe and sustainable use by predominantly self-reliant visitors.